 What are the symptoms and side effects of ketosis?
-How do you know when you have reached ketosis?
+And how do you know when you have reached it?

 A big part of the ketogenic diet is entering ketosis, where your body produces ketones.
 When this happens, you begin burning fat for energy, helping you to lose weight at a more rapid pace.

 Knowing the ketosis symptoms you may experience can help you determine whether or not the diet is working.

 It isn’t always easy to know when you have reached ketosis, but there are a few telltale signs that you’ve entered ketosis that you can look out for, here are some of the signs and symptoms that you’re in ketosis.